Urobobros/pcem/Readme-LINUX.txt

 and their dependencies.

+On Debian/Ubuntu systems these can be installed with:

+  sudo apt-get install build-essential libsdl2-dev libwxgtk3.2-dev libopenal-dev

 Open a terminal window, navigate to the PCem directory then enter

 ./configure --enable-release
 make

 then ./pcem to run.

+For a 32-bit build on a 64-bit system, install multilib development packages and use:

+  make -f src/Makefile.linux32-wx-sdl2

 The Linux version stores BIOS ROM images, configuration files, and other data in ~/.pcem